okemawo/plaid_shell/README.md

 #### 🪢 The functions that are used to make the shell operational are enumerated below.

 #### 1. Read Word: Returns the first word from input, removing leading whitespace, handling double quotes, and translating escaped character.
 When called, word points to a buffer of word_len length.
 The read_word function places the translated word from input into the word buffer and returns the number of characters that were processed from input.
+V2 Update : Adds support for recognizing redirection characters

    Examples: